Music Contract Red Flags: 5 Clauses to Avoid (2026)

 When a 360 deal is worth it

-One scenario: a major label is offering a significant advance — $500,000 or more — and committing to real tour support, marketing budgets, and sync placement infrastructure.
+One scenario: a major label is offering a significant advance of $500,000 or more and committing to real tour support, marketing budgets, and sync placement infrastructure.
 In that situation, the 360 percentage is a cost of doing business with a full-service label.
 For most deals under that threshold, or with independent labels, a 360 clause is a red flag with no offsetting benefit.

 Red Flag 2: Perpetuity and Territory Clauses